Dick Sheridan

-Dick Sheridan (born August 9, 1941) is a former American football coach and college athletics administrator.
+Dick Sheridan (August 9, 1941 – July 6, 2023) was an American college football coach and college athletics administrator.
 He served as the head football coach at Furman University from 1978 to 1985 and North Carolina State University from 1986 to 1992, compiling a career college football record of 121–52–5.
 A 1964 graduate of the University of South Carolina, Sheridan coached the Furman Paladins to a 69–23–2 record over eight seasons.
 His Furman teams won six Southern Conference championships and scored two wins over NC State.
 In 1985, he was named the AFCA Division I-AA Coach of the Year.
-His record at NC State was 52–29–3 over seven seasons.
-He led the Wolfpack to six bowl games.
-Sheridan was inducted into the College Football Hall of Fame as a coach in 2020.

 A native of Augusta, Georgia, Sheridan graduated from the University of South Carolina in 1964.
 He began his coaching career in the high school football ranks in the state of South Carolina.
 Sheridan compiled a record of 37–8–1 as a high school head coach and led Orangeburg-Wilkinson Senior High School to the Class AAAA state title in 1971.
 He joined the staff at Furman in 1973 as quarterbacks and receivers coach.
+In his final season at Furman, Sheridan led the Paladins to the 1985 NCAA Division I-AA Football Championship Game, where they lost to Georgia Southern on a touchdown with 10 seconds remaining.
+Nine days later, he accepted the job at NC State.
+Sheridan's record at NC State was 52–29–3 over seven seasons and he led the Wolfpack to six bowl games.
+After resisting overtures from Auburn to replace Pat Dye following the 1992 season, Sheridan announced his resignation as the head coach of NC State on June 29, 1993, citing health issues.
+Sheridan was inducted into the College Football Hall of Fame as a coach in 2020.

+Sheridan died on July 6, 2023, near Garden City, South Carolina, at the age of 81.